Peter McWilliam: Early and personal life

-McWilliam was born 21 September 1879 in Argyle Street, Inverness, the fourth child of six to Peter McWilliam (1851–188?) and Jane Neish (1852–1885).
+McWilliam was born 21 September 1879 in Argyle Street, Inverness, the fourth child of six to Peter McWilliam (1851–1914) and Jane Neish (1852–1885).
 His father was a grocer's porter and the family had previously moved to Inverness (where he was a neighbour of future teammate for club and country, Andy McCombie) from Forgue, Aberdeenshire.

 In 1905, while a player for Newcastle United, he married Florence Woof (1885–1970), a woman from Redcar, Yorkshire.
 They moved to this locality shortly afterwards and had four children, Peter Neish, Elizabeth Jean, Florence Margaret, David John.
 McWilliam died 1 October 1951 in Redcar and is buried in the nearby Kirkleatham cemetery.

 Playing career

 McWilliam started his playing career at Inverness Thistle and remained with them for two years before starting a very successful period at Newcastle United between 1902 and 1911.
 He played 241 games, scoring 12 goals from the left half position.
 He won multiple honours with Newcastle, being part of the 1904–05, 1905–06 and 1908–09 Football League Championship sides and was an FA Cup Finalist in 1905, 1906 and 1908.
 In 1910 he won an FA Cup winner's medal.
-He was also capped eight times by the Scotland.
+He was also capped eight times by Scotland.
 The football world knew him as "Peter the Great", and he was hugely popular with the Geordie fans.